 It may take 2 to 4 weeks for the referee to complete the review of your protest.
 Protest results can be accessed on the County Clerk's website.
 You will need to know the protest number and parcel identification number in order to search values.

 The Lancaster County Board of Equalization will take final action on or before August 10 on all property valuations which were protested.
 You will then receive written notice of your final valuation for the current year.

 An appeal can be filed with the Nebraska Tax Equalization and Review Commission (TERC).
 Information on the appeal process, including fees and filing deadlines, can be obtained from the TERC website or by calling 402-471-2842.
-Please note: A copy of your final value letter from the Lancaster County Board of Equalization and a $25 fee must accompany each appeal.
+Please note: A copy of your final value letter from the Lancaster County Board of Equalization and applicable fee must accompany each appeal.

 If there is a case pending at TERC from a previous year, a value adjustment related to that appeal may not apply to the current year unless a new property valuation protest and TERC appeal are filed.